 There are many ways to structure the seller-financed when selling a business that makes sense for both buyer and seller.
 Creative financing is an area where your business brokers professional can be of help.
 He or she can recommend a variety of payment plans that, in many cases, can mean the difference between a successful transaction and one that is not.
 Serious sellers owe it to themselves to consider financing the sale.
 By lending a helping hand to sellers, they will, in most cases, be helping themselves as well.

-For more information about selling a business with seller financing contact one of our advisors at 502-244-0480.
+For more information about selling a business with seller financing contact one of our American Fortune consultants at 502-244-0480.